 - Vitamin C is used up more rapidly to make cortisol during periods of stress (aka pregnancy + postpartum).
 I recommend Pure Radiance Vitamin C as it is a pure and bioavailable source, so actually going to use in your body!

 - Ashwaghanda is an adaptogen that has been used for centuries and works to calm the body when needed and boost energy when needed.
 It helps support healthy energy levels and cognitive functioning as well as encourages a calming sense of well-being.
 Ashwaghanda has long been used in Ayurvedic therapies to support lactation and postpartum.
-I personally am comfortable taking while breastfeeding, but please do your own research and consult with your doctor first.
+This Postpartum Restorative Tonic contains a beautiful and targeted blend of adaptogens and more specifically to nourish postpartum.

 Do you have any tips for restoring energy postpartum?